 Showing Respect in Cambodia

-Business and eating are typically conducted with the right hand only; the left hand is reserved for "other" duties in the toilet.
+Business and eating are typically conducted with the right hand only; the left hand is reserved for dirty duties in the toilet.
+Avoid handing people things with your left hand.
+Try to use only your right hand when eating.

-Be mindful of Cambodia's tough past by not bringing up sensitive subjects such as war, violence, or the Khmer Rouge.
+Be mindful of Cambodia's war-torn history by not bringing up sensitive subjects such as war, politics, violence, or the Khmer Rouge.
+Nearly everyone of the right age has lost family and friends to violence.

 - Never touch a Cambodian person on the head, even children.